aspax/aspax.github.io/index.md

 ### What's the meaning of the name?
 **AS**set **PA**ckager, and **X** because ASPAX is an evolution of [ASPA](http://github.com/icflorescu/aspa), a similar module I've built in the past.

-### So why writing ASPAX instead of just updating [ASPA](http://github.com/icflorescu/aspa)?
+### So why writing ASPAX instead of just updating ASPA?
 ASPAX brings in some breaking changes by simplifying the YML file syntax and introducing a plugin system to handle various source files.
-Simply upgrading [ASPA](http://github.com/icflorescu/aspa) wouldn't be possible without annoying the happiness of too many users.
+Simply updating ASPA wouldn't have been possible without annoying the happiness of too many users.